jenny-power/website/src/content/BlogPosts/post-1.md

 ---
-title: "The Discovery of Radium"
+title: "This is a Test Blog"
 date: "1902-12-26"
 tags: ["Physics", "Research"]
 excerpt: "An account of the discovery of radium and its properties."